-Parameter CEOS-ARD product Requirements Self-Assessment 1.1 Traceability [NRB] [POL] [ORB] [GSLC] Threshold (Minimum) Requirements Not required.
-Goal (Desired) Requirements Data must be traceable to SI reference standard.
+Parameter CEOS-ARD product Requirements Self-Assessment 1.1 Traceability [NRB] [POL] [ORB] [GSLC] [InSAR] Solution Solution Goal (Desired) Requirements Data must be traceable to SI reference standard.
 Note 1: Relationship to 3.5.
 Traceability requires an estimate of measurement uncertainty.
 Note 2: Information on traceability should be available in the metadata as a single DOI landing page.
-Achieved level: Threshold / Goal Explanation / Justification: Other feedback: 1.2 Metadata Machine Readability [NRB] [POL] [ORB] [GSLC] Threshold (Minimum) Requirements Metadata is provided in a structure that enables a computer algorithm to be used consistently and to automatically identify and extract each component part for further use.
+Achieved level: Threshold / Goal Explanation / Justification: Other feedback: 1.2 Metadata Machine Readability [NRB] [POL] [ORB] [GSLC] [InSAR] Threshold (Minimum) Requirements Metadata is provided in a structure that enables a computer algorithm to be used to consistently and automatically identify and extract each component/variable for further use.
 Goal (Desired) Requirements As threshold, but metadata is formatted in accordance with CEOS-ARD SAR Metadata Specifications, v.1.0, or in a community endorsed standard that facilitates machine-readability, such as ISO 19115-2, Climate and Forecast (CF) convention and the Attribute Convention for Data Discovery (ACDD), etc. Achieved level: Threshold / Goal Explanation / Justification: Other feedback: